-No tall tales told: Naio’s R&D teams are currently working on the development of an active tool to weed on the row, around seedlings.
-Previewed during the Tech&Bio Fair (France), Dino has just been awarded the silver medal of the very prestigious trade fair Agritechnica 2019 for its plant detection global solution.
-The aim is that the inter-plant tool of Dino takes advantage of existing and successful solutions combined with innovative technologies.
-While lettuce producers are expecting this new tool to further the use of Dino, let us explain how Dino intends to become a state-of-the-art tool for weeding lettuce.
+Lettuce celebrate!
+Naio’s R&D teams are currently working on the development of an active tool to weed in the row, around seedlings.
+Previewed at the Tech&Bio Trade Fair (France), Dino has just been awarded the silver medal at the highly prestigious Agritechnica Trade Fair 2019 for its global plant detection solution.
+The aim is for Dino’s inter-plant tool to take advantage of existing, successful solutions and combining them with innovative technologies.
+While lettuce producers are expecting this new tool to further Dino’s use, let us explain how Dino intends to become a state-of-the-art tool for weeding lettuces.

+So our six-member team put on their walking boots and headed to Switzerland and the United States to visit tool producers and suppliers.
 It all started a year ago.
 We went to meet with producers in Europe and North America.
 They showed us the tractor hoeing tools they use for weeding lettuce seedlings and presented their shortcomings and advantages.
-The knives turned out to be quite adapted to the needs.
+The knives turned out to meet our needs.

 Knives mounted on electric motors

-Precise detection of any type of lettuce
+Precise detection of all lettuce types